 You may need to spend some time talking to a member of the research team so we can understand if you are interested in the study.
-You and your parents/carers will need to arrange a time to talk on the phone to them about the study.
+You will need to arrange a time to talk on the phone to them about the study.

 If you take part, you will have to spend some time completing the online questionnaires and providing the saliva sample.
 The questionnaires will take you about 20 minutes to complete and the saliva sample will only take minutes to do.
-Your parent/carer may need to help you.